karx1/site/content/blog/discord.md

 }
 ```

-Update the `version` field to the current version of Discord (0.0.21 as of October 26th, 2022).
+Update the `version` field to the current version of Discord (0.0.61 as of July 29th, 2024).

 ### The `PKGBUILD` way